-The culture of Mexico has undergone a tremendous transformation over the past few decades and it varies widely throughout the country.
-Nearly half of the population (112.3 million) lives in cities, but smaller rural communities still play a strong role in defining the country's collective vibrant community.
+Mexican culture has undergone a tremendous transformation in its recent history with varying impacts in different regions.
+Many Mexicans live in cities, but smaller rural communities still play a strong role in defining the country's collective vibrant community.

 Languages of Mexico

 The overwhelming majority of Mexicans today speak Spanish.
 According to the CIA (opens in new tab), Spanish is spoken by 93.8% of the Mexican population.
 About 5.4% of the population speaks Spanish as well as indigenous languages, such as Mayan, Nahuatl and other regional languages.
 Indigenous Mexican words have also become common in other languages, including English.
 For example, chocolate, coyote, tomato and avocado all originated in Nahuatl.

 "Much of Mexican culture revolves around religious values and the church, as well as the concept of family and inclusiveness," said Talia Wagner (opens in new tab), a marriage and family therapist in Los Angeles.
 Around 78% of Mexicans identify themselves as Catholic, according to the CIA, although many have incorporated pre-Hispanic Mayan elements as part of their faith.
 Some of this dates back to the first colonists looking to merge the approaches of Europe and Central America to bring Christianity to the region.